ordinary-developer/book_c_plus_plus_standard_library_2_ed_n_m_josuttis/README.md

 ------------

-This project doesn't need to be contributed, but just in case you can always connect with me
+This project doesn't need to be contributed, but just in case you can always connect with me.